Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

   ls devttyACM*
 ```

-To reset the MCU, you need to press on the push button and the bootsel button of the MCU.
-This will erase the software from the flash and after a couple of seconds the PICO will be back in USB mass storage mode.
+To reset the MCU, you need to press the push button and the bootsel button of the MCU.
+This will erase the software from the flash and after a couple of seconds, the PICO will be back in USB mass storage mode.

 # Panduza client

-The PICO client is the panduza bloc from from the point of view of the user.
+The PICO client is the panduza bloc from the point of view of the user.

-This part will allow you to sent various informations of each I:O (GPIO 0 in our case) to the PICO via the MQTT brocker.
+This part will allow you to send various information about each I:O (GPIO 0 in our case) to the PICO via the MQTT broker.

-In this part we need to configure various informations.
+In this part, we need to configure various information.

 The server configuration.